MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxlaunchclustertaskmanager.md

  #rxLaunchClusterJobManager:  Launches the job management UI for a compute context.

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 Launches the job management UI (if available) for a compute context.
-Currently this is only available for RxHadoopMR and RxHpcServer compute contexts.
+Currently this is only available for RxHadoopMR and RxSpark compute contexts.